dorothyh-ms/bachelor-year2-go4-patterns-cucumber-testing/README.md

 - We depend on the highest abstractions of `RecipeService` and `RecipeRepository` (both interfaces).
 The implementation of the interfaces that is used will depend on the Spring profile.
 - We also apply this pattern when handling `Recipes`/`RecipeComponents`/`CompositeRecipes`. `RecipeComponent` is the highest level of abstraction of all three classes, so controller/service/repository methodds depend on `RecipeComponent` in almost all methods (unless a method of `CompositeRecipe` needs to be accessible).

+## Tests

+Execute tests outlined in the feature files by running `/test/java/hifresh/RunCucumberTest`